 Many bars in Pattaya turned to online “Pattaya girls live streams” to generate income for the remaining girls.
 Girls who lost their jobs sought alternative employment or returned to their family homes to live more cheaply until things got better.

 The photo below is Walking Street, Pattaya, Thailand, on a Saturday night in January 2021.
-Pattaya’s most famous nightlife zone, silent, in darkness, in a state of shutdown.
+Pattaya’s most famous nightlife zone.
+Ghostly, dark, silent, in lockdown.

 Shortly before the first Pattaya nightlife lockdown.